Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: True discovery guarantee using closed testing

-An earlier general approach to developing procedures with true discovery guarantee was developed without reference to closed testing by \cite{Genovese2006}.
-Starting from a suite of local tests, they proved true discovery guarantee for the procedure
+An earlier general approach to developing true discovery guarantee procedures was developed, without reference to closed testing, by \cite{Genovese2004, Genovese2006}.
+Starting from a suite of local tests, they proved coverage for the general true discovery guarantee procedure

-This procedure is equivalent to the procedure (\ref{def d}), as was shown by \cite{Hemerik2018a}.
-This result was hidden in the supplemental information to that paper, and it deserves some more prominence.
-The proof is short.
-We repeat it here.
+The difference between approaches (\ref{def d}) and (\ref{def g}) is that (\ref{def d}) uses a two-step approach, first correcting the local tests for multiple testing using the closed testing procedure, while (\ref{def g}) works directly on the local tests.
+In compensation, (\ref{def d}) only needs to look through the subsets of the set of interest $S$, while (\ref{def g}) looks through all subsets of the family $I$.
+The end result, however, is identical \citep{Hemerik2018a}:

 \begin{lemma} $\mathbf{g}^I_{\phi} = \mathbf{d}^I_{\phi}$. \end{lemma}